coderefinery/git-intro/_episodes/01-basics.md

 Here git tells you that there are two files that are not yet tracked by git and that the one file tracked by git has changed.

 Keep in mind that version control is about telling the story of how your project came to be.
 Let's commit the changes in two separate steps.

-First, use **git add** to add the .gitignore file, check what happened with **git status** ~~and commit the changes.
-The -m handle gives **git commit** a commit message without opening your text editor.~~
+First, use **git add** to add the runner.py file, check what happened with **git status**.

 ```
-$ git add .gitignore
+$ git add runner.py
 $ git status
 On branch master
 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)

-	new file:   .gitignore
+	new file:   runner.py

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)